A paper copy of information on this website can be provided to parents on written request to the School Office.

 How much is school dinner money?
 Hot school meals are currently free of charge to all pupils in Foundation, Year 1 and Year 2 through a Government scheme.
 For pupils in Years 3-6 school dinners cost £2.20 per day.

 Foods like bread, rice, pasta and potatoes will help keep your child fuller for longer.
 Wraps or pitta breads with pots of fillings can be more exciting for kids when they get to put them together.
 Try to always add fruit and vegetables: cherry tomatoes, or sticks of carrot, celery, cucumber or peppers all count towards their 5 a-day.
 Adding a small pot of hummus or other dips may help encourage your child to eat their veg!
 Bite sized fruit – chopped apple, peeled satsuma segments, strawberries, grapes or melon slices make it easier for them to eat.
 Tinned fruit counts as long as in natural juice and not syrup.

 Please note children are not allowed sweets, nuts, chocolate bars or fizzy drinks.

-If the problem remains unresolved, it should be shared with Mrs Nicholson, Headteacher, or Miss Unsworth, Deputy Headteacher.
+If the problem remains unresolved, it can be shared with Mrs Rye, Head of School.
 If a satisfactory solution is not achieved through the above process, parents should put their complaint in writing to the Governing Body by writing to: